Designations Congruent with Things: Chapter 17

 “Ms. Mori couples a serious mind with unassailable professionalism.
 She also, which I’m sure you failed to note at the time or subsequently, began dyeing her hair at the point you were forced to desist.”

 “Really?”
-Newt asks, his brain dropping all running trains of thought to try to work backward through his confused memory to Mako’s first hair dying experiment.
-It had been subtle, it had always been subtle, because Mako was the subtle type, the thoughtful type, and Newt remembers saying “solid,” as he passed her in the hall right after she’d done it, reaching out to brush a tip of blue hair without stopping.
-He also sees himself from Hermann’s perspective, with some par-for-the-course(-of-his-life) acting sans thinking, because one does not reach out and flick the blue hair of a fifteen-year old girl who’s walking down a hallway with the man who signs the requisition requests for the entire K-Science Division who also happens to be her father and say, ‘solid’ in response to a dye-job that is certainly inspired, at least in part, by a desire to flout misapplied militaristic adherence to protocol in areas that do not require such things.
-Like the hair color of Dr. Geiszler.
+Newt’s brain drops all running trains of thought to work backward through his confused memory to Mako’s first hair dyeing experiment.
+It had been subtle, it had always been subtle, because Mako was the subtle type, the thoughtful type, and Newt remembers saying “Solid,” as he passed her in the hall right after she’d done it, reaching out to brush a tip of blue hair without stopping.
+He also sees himself from Hermann’s perspective, with some par-for-the-course(-of-his-life) acting sans thinking, because one doesn’t flick the blue hair of a fifteen-year-old girl walking down a hallway with the man who signs the requisition requests for the entire K-Science Division who also happens to be her father and say, “Solid!” in response to an ill-considered dye job certainly inspired by a desire to flout misapplied militaristic adherence to protocol in areas that do not require such things.
+Like the hair color of Newton Geiszler.

-“Oh my god,” Newt says, pressing a hand to his face.
-“You reflect so much, all the time, about everything.
+“Oh god,” Newt moans, pressing a hand to his face, “you reflect so much, all the time, about everything.
 I wish I could go back and watch your life like a movie.
 Also?
 I’m not sure you’re right about any of this.
 Also?
 I had no idea that you were on my side about that green hair thing.
 Also?
 I had no idea that Mako was on my side about that either.
 What good are you guys to me if you just secretly sympathize?”

 “Ms. Mori’s sympathies were not so secret,” Hermann replies, “and I believe her motivation for her hair dyeing should not be reduced to a show of solidarity with you.”

-“Well duh,” Newt says.
-“You’re the one who brought it up and framed it that way, mainly because you thought about me way more than I thought you thought about me, back in the day.
+“Well duh,” Newt says, “but you’re the one who brought it up and framed it that way, mainly because that’s how you thought about it, and moreover, you thought about me way more than I thought you thought about me back in the day.
 Also, you liked my green hair a little bit.
 Don’t lie.”

-“Sure,” Newt says.
+“Sure.”
+Newt dredges a glitter!academia smile from his earliest MIT days through the decade-deep swamp left by marauding alien war machines.
 “I would streak my hair green for you.
 I would do that.
 Again.
-But you’re going to have to ask me.
+But you’ll need to ask me.
 Nicely.”

 “Don’t hold your breath,” Hermann replies dryly.

-“Dear Mako,” Newt says, dictating a letter to the air, and waving his chopsticks in a way vaguely reminiscent of writing, “Hermann seems to think I was a strong influence on you during your teens.
+“Dear Mako.”
+Newt leans back in his chair, dictating a letter to the air and waving his chopsticks in a way vaguely reminiscent of writing.
+“Hermann seems to think I was a strong influence on you during your teens.
 If so, I am so sorry, dude.
 Can we talk about the hair thing?
 I’m sorry I didn’t ask you about it when it happened.
 Also, have you gotten awesome at the bass yet?
 Because The Supercos need a new bassist.
 Our first one is dead.
 What’s new with you?
 I can’t use hashi anymore, that’s about it from my side.
 Love, Newt.”

-“Do they,” Hermann says, still totally neutral, like maybe he also gets freaked out about bookshelves or maybe like his head is currently hosting the Science Olympiad International Tournament.
+“Do they,” Hermann says, still neutral, like maybe he also gets freaked out about bookshelves or maybe like his head is currently hosting the International Mathematical Olympiad.

-“Yeah, I’m ascribing sentience to things that shouldn’t be sentient,” Newt says, getting flustered and accidentally just laying a set of cards on the table that he’d never intended to lay down at all.
+“Yeah, I’m ascribing sentience to things that shouldn’t be sentient.”
+Newt gets flustered and accidentally lays a set of cards on the table he’d never intended to lay down at all.

 He’s managing you, his brain says.
 He’s assessing you.
 He’s been doing it this entire time.